 Advanced Analytics Holds the Key to Achieve the Triple Aim and Survive Value-based Purchasing

-Every hospital and health system has to juggle significant IT needs with a limited budget.
-New and innovative solutions are constantly becoming available—with the potential of making care delivery or operations more efficient and more accurate.
-In the middle of these demands and possibilities, hospital executives have to prioritize and decide which technology solutions are the most critical to the health of their organization.
+Every hospital and health system juggles significant IT needs with a limited budget.
+Innovative solutions and advanced analytics are constantly available—with the potential of making care delivery or operations more efficient and more accurate.
+In the middle of these demands and possibilities, hospital executives decide which technology solutions are the most critical to the health of their organization.

 Survival Healthcare Software of the Past and Present

 Do these examples of past and current survival software constitute a wise investment?
 Absolutely.
-Will they be sufficient for healthcare organizations to survive in an industry evolving toward ”pay for performance”?
-The answer is no. Healthcare organizations have to be smarter to survive in the new reimbursement environment—and this requires advanced analytics.
+Will they be sufficient for healthcare organizations to survive in an industry evolving toward value-based care?
+The answer is no. Healthcare organizations must be smarter to survive in the new reimbursement environment—and this requires advanced analytics.

 Healthcare Analytics Adoption in the Industry

-Ideally, these organizations will progress from point solutions to an analytic framework that will allow them to systematically move through phases of clinical analytics adoption so they can perform and/or produce:
+Ideally, these organizations will progress from point solutions to an analytic framework that will allow them to systematically move through the phases of analytics adoption so they can perform and/or produce increasingly advanced analytics:

 - Automated internal reporting

-- Automated external reporting (CMS, PQRS, HEDIS, etc.)
+- Automated external reporting (CMS, Joint Commission, etc.)

 Survival Software of the Future: Advanced Analytics

-Advanced clinical analytics solutions are the survival software of the near future.
-For the most part, however, healthcare organizations have made only minor investments in an advanced analytic software—though this trend is changing rapidly.
+Advanced analytics solutions are the survival software of the near future.
+For the most part, however, healthcare organizations have made only minor investments in this infrastructure—though this trend is changing rapidly.

 Luckily, commercial solutions are now available that enable organizations to adopt advanced analytics without creating their own platform from the ground up.
-Many organizations—like North Memorial Health Care, Texas Children’s Hospital and Indiana University Health—are leveraging such products to quickly establish a complete framework for advanced analytics.
+These solutions include the Health Catalyst® Data Operating System (DOS™), which combines the features of data warehousing, clinical data repositories, and health information exchanges in a single, vendor-agnostic, common-sense technology platform.
+Many organizations—like Texas Children’s Hospital, Acuitas Health, and Allina Health—are leveraging such products to quickly establish a complete framework for advanced analytics.

 These organizations are already: